StreakyCobra/dungeon/README.md

 - [Configuration file](#configuration-file)
 - [Default configuration](#default-configuration)

-Single arguments like `run`, `image`, and `engine` override lower-level configuration.
-List arguments like ports, mounts, and groups are merged with lower-level configuration.
+For `dungeon run`, single settings like `run`, `image`, and `engine` override lower-level configuration.
+List settings like ports, mounts, and groups are merged with lower-level configuration.

 Configuration file, env vars, and groups apply to `dungeon run` only.